copilot-code-optimizations/VS-Code-Extension/README.md

 <a name="Installation"></a>
 # Installation

-Download the [VSIX file](https://dev.azure.com/devdiv/OnlineServices/_git/PerfChatAgent?path=/vsix) from this repo.
+Download the [VSIX file](https://...) from this current repo.
 Always use this repo as it will have the latest version of the extension.

 Note: Do not double click on the VSIX as this will not install it correctly.
 Instead install it through VS Code itself.
 Click on extensions icon on the left-hand side, then using the triple dot icon select the “Install from VSIX ...” option, as shown below: